Updated May 16, 2026§ For Pets

 Three hunting scenarios make AirTag effectively useless.
 Recognize them before you rely on AirTag as your only tracker.

 Free-ranging retrievers and pointers.
 A trained retriever sent on a 400-yard mark exits AirTag’s BLE range immediately.
 A pointer locked on quail 600 yards across a stubble field is invisible to Find My.
-We measured the average distance our test Labrador worked from the blind at 310 yards, well beyond Find My useful range without a relay phone present.
+A typical flushing or retrieving dog works well over 100 yards from the hunter, which is already beyond Find My’s useful range without a relay phone present.

 Hound and tracking dogs.
 Coon hounds and bear hounds routinely range 1-3 miles, far past any AirTag use.

 Cold-weather morning hunts.
-Lithium chemistry in AirTag’s CR2032 cell loses 20% capacity below freezing.
-We measured AirTag battery indicator dropping from full to medium across 6 winter hunting days, faster than typical use.
-Apple’s AirTag temperature guidance recommends operating temperatures between -20°C and 60°C, but rated battery life assumes room-temperature storage between sessions.
+Lithium chemistry in AirTag’s CR2032 cell loses capacity below freezing, so the battery indicator can drop faster than it would in typical room-temperature use.
+Apple’s AirTag 2 spec sheet states that the operating ambient temperature runs -20°C to 60°C, but rated battery life assumes room-temperature storage between sessions.

 When Should You Upgrade to Garmin Alpha?